 Total distance: 10 km (6,21 miles)

 Campsite altitude: 3,700 m (12,136 ft)

+The views of Sacred Salkantay Mountain and the spectacular sunrise in “Phuyupatamarca” are both considered highlights of the trek.
 We will rise early to watch the sun come up with the exiting idea in mind that today we will reach Machu Picchu, the lost City of the Incas.
-After breakfast, we say good-bye to our crew and porters and we have a chance to voluntarily tip them.
-Most of them will take a detour from the main trail and head to where they catch the return train to go home.
+After breakfast, we say goodbye to our crew and porters and we have a chance to voluntarily tip them.
+Most of them will take a detour from the main trail and head to the town of Aguas Calientes where they catch the train to go home.
 After breakfast, we hike on lush high jungle terrain for a couple of hours.
 We go down a clear stone paved trail with numerous incredible stairways, a small tunnel and several viewing terraces.
-We will reach the Inca remains of Wiñay Wayna (FOREVER YOUNG) to visit this outstanding Inca site and have lunch nearby.
-We continue on to Inti Punku (THE GATE TO THE SUN).
+We will come to the ruins of Wiñay Wayna (FOREVER YOUNG) to visit this outstanding Inca site and have lunch nearby.
+We continue on to Inti Punku or GATE TO THE SUN.
 From here, we first see the spectacular city of Machu Picchu below us.
-After recuperating our breath and taking memorable pictures we`ll quickly descent along the wide royal Inca road to enter the mysterious citadel.
+After recuperating our breath and taking memorable pictures, we`ll quickly descent along the wide royal Inca road to enter the mysterious citadel.
 Here we will have a tour in detail of the site at a less crowded time of the day and enjoy wondering in the midst of its eternal beauty.
-Take the bus down to the train station to catch the return train to Cusco (Option of a first class train that includes a delicious dinner).
-Expect to be at your hotel in Cusco at 11 p.m.
-B and Box lunch.
+Take the bus down to the train station to catch return train to Cusco (a delicious Diner will be served on board on the 1st Class train).
+Expect to be at your hotel in Cusco late that night.
+B, L.

 Total distance: 11 km (6,84 miles)